Async Rust, Part Three: IO

 anywhere, at least in examples that don't need IPv6 support.
 If we bound

-instead, it would work when the client and the
+the listener to localhost instead, it would work when the client and the

 server were on the same machine, but it would reject connections from the